Current Processing Times by License Type

 The review process for licensure decisions often takes 6-8 weeks from the time the paid application is received.

-Lifetime Background Checks - processing applications paid on December 7, 2020
+Lifetime License Background Checks - processing applications paid on January 5, 2022

 How do I Print my License Certificate?

 Since educators can now go online and print a copy of their licenses, we no longer mail them.
 You will need to create an account for our Educator Licensing Online system.
 Please note that license certificates are only available when the license status is either Current or Next License Cycle Approved.
 Steps to print the certificate:

 - Navigate to the “Manage Your Existing Licenses” section of the Quick Start Menu

 - Choose “Print license certificate” from the drop-down menu and click “Go!”

 4. Based on your browser’s default behavior, a file will be available for you to open or download.

 Note: If you are printing your license certificate before July 1, there are two pages to the document.
 The first page is your current license and the second page is your new license.

 - Go to the “View Transaction Status” section